ivoyager/ivoyager-changelogs/README.md

 ## API-breaking changes
 * Save/load related functions moved from StateManager to new SaveManager.
 * Function name changes in StateManager.
-* Renamed SaverLoader -> SaveBuilder.
-API is completely different.
+* Renamed SaverLoader -> SaveBuilder, and changed API substantially.

 ## Bug fixes
 * Fixes to mouse_filter in various GUIs (was preventing selection of Iapetus).